amanzi/amanzi/doc/user_guide/input/input_schema.rst

 ``dissolved_components`` contains a subelement ``solutes`` under which individual ``solute`` elements are used to specify any solutes present in the liquid phase.
-The text of the ``solute`` contains the name of the solute while an attribute specifies the value *coefficient_of_diffusion*.
+The text of the ``solute`` contains the name of the solute while an attributes specifies the value *coefficient_of_diffusion*.

 The ``solid_phase`` element allows the user to define a ``minerals`` element under which a series of ``mineral`` elements can be listed to